Dieber/vercel-onedrive-music-player/README.md

 ## Usage

-The most common scenario is that music in your favourate list always be taken down by Apps, even if you subscribed the music services for a fee.
+The most common case is that music in your favourate list always be taken down by Music Apps, even if you subscribed the music services for a fee.
 So, you can upload your music to your Onedrive, and then open this webapp from any devices which have a broswer.
 All you have to do is fork this repo and deploy it to the vercel.

 inspired by [spencerwooo's onedrive-vercel-index](https://github.com/spencerwooo/onedrive-vercel-index).